-Students in grades six through eight on the Carmel Campus are required to have a working laptop computer that meets the school's minimum standards.
-Grade 5 students will be issued a school owned Chromebook.
-New 6, 7 and 8 students require the use of a MacBook Air.
+Students in grades five through eight on the Carmel Campus are required to have a working laptop computer that meets the school's minimum standards.
+Grade 5 and 6 students will be issued a school owned Chromebook.
+New 6, 7 and 8 students may elect to use a school owned Chromebook or purchase a MacBook Air.
 The MacBook Air may purchased at the Apple store in Monterey or online.
 For returning grade 6, 7 and 8 students, other configurations are acceptable.

 Questions about the laptop program can be directed to Jim Fannin at firstname.lastname@example.org or 831-625-8375.